FOR IMMEDIATE RELEASE

 Both measures share similar goals: they seek to limit development of city-owned natural parks to protect and preserve them for public enjoyment.
 However, there are stark differences in limitations and approaches.
 The City-referred measure’s Ballot Title and Explanatory Statement fail to identify the actual changes to the current law.
 The legal changes proposed will:

-- define, at a later date, the natural parks and their acreage and boundaries, including “natural” and developable areas
+- define, at a later date, the natural parks and their acreage and boundaries, including “natural” and developable areas by ordinance

 - eliminate certain existing protections from Springbrook Park